sander-wood/deepchoir/README.md

 ## Chord-Conditioned Melody Harmonization with Controllable Harmonicity

-This is the source code of DeepChoir, a melody choralization system, which can generate a four-part chorale for a given melody conditioned on a chord progression, trained/validated on Chordified JSB Chorales Dataset.
+This is the source code of DeepChoir, a chord-conditioned melody harmonization system with controllable harmonicity, trained/validated on Chordified JSB Chorales Dataset.

 The evaluation data we used in our experiments in the `outputs` folder, and the online discrimination test is available at https://sander-wood.github.io/deepchoir/test.